 Regulated online gambling sites are required by law to verify customer identity in order to prevent money laundering and other criminal abuses.

-Legal online gambling is just over a year old in New Jersey, so it’s natural that players still have a healthy amount of questions about how these casinos work, who’s behind them and what rules and agencies govern regulated online gambling websites in NJ.
+Legal online gambling now over five years old in New Jersey, though it’s natural that players still have a healthy amount of questions about how these casinos work, who’s behind them and what rules and agencies govern regulated online gambling websites in NJ.

 Below we’ve collected answers to the questions we’re most often asked about New Jersey’s legal online casino sites.
 Contact us if your question isn’t covered below.